ahupowerdns/articles/cpp-4.md

    present unnecessary overhead otherwise.
  * [`std::set`](https://en.cppreference.com/w/cpp/container/set).
 This is
-   like a `std::map<string,void>`, in other words, it is a key value store without keys.
+   like a `std::map<string,void>`, in other words, it is a key value store without values.
 Like `std::map` it is ordered, which you often do not need.
+   Luckily there is also `std::unordered_set`.
  * [`std::multi_map`](https://en.cppreference.com/w/cpp/container/multi_map)
    and [`std::multi_set`](https://en.cppreference.com/w/cpp/container/multi_set).
    These work just like regular `set` and `map`, but then allowing multiple